House Republicans demand info from FBI about Alexander Smirnov, informant charged with lying about Bidens

 An FBI document memorializing his claims became the subject of a bitter back-and-forth between congressional Republicans and the FBI last summer.
 The bureau resisted GOP lawmakers' calls to hand over the document, known as an FD-1023, saying that doing so could compromise a valuable source.
 The FBI eventually allowed some lawmakers to review the record, and Republicans trumpeted the bribery allegations as evidence of wrongdoing by the president.
 The GOP-led House voted to formalize an impeachment inquiry against Mr. Biden in December.

 In February, a federal grand jury in California indicted Smirnov on two counts of making a false statement and creating a fictitious record, referring to the FD-1023.
 Prosecutors said Smirnov did not meet the Ukrainian energy executive until 2017, the year after he said the executive told him about the supposed bribes.
 The federal charges stemmed from the investigation into Hunter Biden led by special counsel David Weiss.
-Smirnov is being held behind bars pending trial.
+Smirnov is being held behind bars pending trial and has pleaded not guilty to both charges.

 In a letter to FBI Director Chris Wray on Friday, Republicans Reps.
 Jim Jordan and James Comer, the respective chairs of the House Judiciary and Oversight committees, said the charges against Smirnov raise "even greater concerns about abuse and mismanagement in the FBI's [confidential human source] program."
 Jordan and Comer's committees are leading House Republicans' impeachment probe.